-It’s a question that surprisingly few people in business are prepared to answer.
+It’s a question that surprisingly few people in business are ready to answer.
 It’s a question you may have to answer many times for your colleagues.
-And, it’s a question that many bring to our business case seminars.
+And, it’s a question that many participants bring to our business case seminars.

 People often use the terms interchangeably or ask for one of them when they mean the other.
 Why?

-Firstly, they no doubt they confuse the two because both support decision making and planning.
-Secondly, they confuse the two probably because both project future business results.
-The conclusion, briefly, is that these tools compliment each other, but they different.
+Firstly, they no doubt they confuse the two because both tools support decision-making and planning.
+Secondly, they confuse the two probably because both tools project future business results.
+The conclusion, briefly, is that these tools compliment each other, but they differ.
 They address different questions.
 And they serve different purposes.

 Before you set out to build a business case or build a business plan, or before you ask someone to bring you one or the other, be sure that everyone understands clearly the special focus of each.

-Is It About the Action Or Is It About the Business?
+Business Case, Business Plan: About the Action Or About the Business?

 The business case and the business plan both look into the future and complement each other.
 How do they differ?
 In a nutshell, a business case concerns an action, while the business plan focus is the business.